auth0/docs/articles/quickstart/spa/angular2/_includes/_centralized_login.md

 The example below shows the following methods:
 * `handleAuthentication` - looks for the result of authentication in the URL hash and processes it with the `parseHash` method from auth0.js
-* `setSession` - sets the user's access token, ID token, and the access token's expiry time
+* `setSession` - sets the user's access token and ID token, and the access token's expiry time
 * `logout` - removes the user's tokens and expiry time from browser storage
 * `isAuthenticated` - checks whether the expiry time for the user's access token has passed